This section addresses common problems that can arise when using Unity. Each platform is dealt with separately below.

 An object’s Renderer must have Receive Shadows enabled for shadows to be rendered onto it.
 Also, an object must have Cast Shadows enabled in order to cast shadows on other objects (both are on by default).

 Only opaque objects cast and receive shadows.
 This means that objects using the built-in Transparent or Particle shaders will not cast shadows.
-In most cases it is possible to use Transparent Cutout shaders for objects like fences, vegetation, etc. If you use custom written ShadersA program that runs on the GPU.
+In most cases it is possible to use Transparent Cutout shaders for objects like fences, vegetation, etc. If you use custom written ShadersA small script that contains the mathematical calculations and algorithms for calculating the Color of each pixel rendered, based on the lighting input and the Material configuration.
 More info

 See in Glossary, they have to be pixel-lit and use the Geometry render queue.
 Objects using VertexLit shaders do not receive shadows but are able to cast them.